gimlet-io/gimlet-documentation/src/pages/docs/setting-up-dns-and-https.md

 description: "In this tutorial, you will map a DNS name to your app and enable HTTPS."
 ---

-In this tutorial, you will map a DNS name to your app and enable HTTPS.
+In this tutorial, you will map a DNS name to your application and enable HTTPS.

 ## Prerequisites
 - An application that you deployed with Gimlet.
 Practically, you have finished the [Deploying your first app](/docs/deploy-your-first-app) tutorial.